-Having caught the gemstone-hunting bug early in my life chasing sapphires at the Anakie gem-fields (Central Queensland, Austalia in the early 1970s), I have always loved the thrill of the hunt for shiny things.
+Having caught the gemstone-hunting bug early in my life chasing sapphires at the Anakie gem fields (Central Queensland, Australia in the early 1970s), I have always loved the thrill of the hunt for shiny things.
 They don’t have to be valuable shiny things, just a tiny piece of God’s creation that nobody had ever seen before I laid my hand on it.

 Fast forward some 30 years, and in the company of our adult children and their significant others, we were still eager to find more lovely topaz and headed to another fossicking area called O’Brien’s Creek, 37km (22 miles) north of Mt.
 Surprise and just over 400km (248 miles) from Cairns.

-The route takes travelers through to the tin mining area of Mt.
+The route takes travelers through the tin mining area of Mt.
 Garnet.
-This distance of 192km (119 miles) takes about 2.5 hours traveling from Cairns.
+This distance of 192km (119 miles) takes about 2.5 hours to travel from Cairns.
 The next leg of the journey involves another 62km (38 miles) southwards through the quaint town of Mt.
 Garnet, along the Kennedy Development Road through the 40-Mile Scrub with its unusual Queensland Bottle Trees.
-Then it’s westward to the Mt.
+Then it’s westward to Mt.
 Surprise township.
 This road is all-weather bitumen (asphalt) and the journey takes travelers another 73km (45 miles).
-The final turn off the main highway brings rockhounds toward the O’Brien’s Creek fossicking area, which is well identified at the western end of the town, just opposite the local police station.
+The final turn off the main highway brings rockhounds toward the O’Brien’s Creek fossicking area, which is well-identified at the western end of the town, just opposite the local police station.

 The town of Mt.
 Surprise has several motels and good caravan parks.
 However, the O’Brien’s Creek camping area (which is situated squarely on the banks of Elisabeth Creek) with its hot showers and toilets, and large campsites on the banks of the beautiful creek abounding with birdlife, is undoubtedly a choice location.
 Camping is not permitted within the boundaries of the designated fossicking area.